mosn/htnn/site/content/en/docs/operations-guide/controller/observability.md

 By default, the controller exposes metrics via `http://0.0.0.0:10080/metrics`, which can be changed by passing `--metrics-bind-address $another_addr` option (for example, `--metrics-bind-address :11080`) when starting the controller.

-The metrics is in the Prometheus format:
+The metrics are in the Prometheus format:

 ```
 ...